bishwaghimire/ai-learning-roadmaps/README.md

 ## Contribution

-We welcome contributions from everyone, whether you are a beginner or an experienced practitioner.
+We welcome contributions from everyone, whether you are a **beginner, practitioner, or researcher**.
 You can help by adding new resources, suggesting improvements, fixing broken links, or sharing your insights to make this repository even more helpful.

 Before submitting your changes, please review the [`CONTRIBUTING`](https://github.com/bishwaghimire/ai_ml_dl_books/blob/main/CONTRIBUTING.md) file for guidelines on how to contribute effectively.
 Every contribution counts and helps the community learn faster and better!